 Funding start date

-If you're applying to support a redundant apprentice who will be starting with you between now and the published funding date to complete their apprenticeship, please email firstname.lastname@example.org alongside completing the application.
+If you're applying to support a redundant apprentice, send an email to firstname.lastname@example.org alongside completing the application.

 About the transfer fund

 We can support employers in the city to take on new apprentices and develop the skills of existing employees.
 We do this by transferring apprenticeship levy funds that we’re not using.
 Or, in the situation where a new employee starting with the organisation is part way through their apprenticeship training.

 We are not able to transfer funds for apprenticeships that have already started in a business.

 As a large levy paying employer, Brighton & Hove City Council can now transfer up to 25% of its apprenticeship levy funds to other employers in the city.